PatrickYLi/patrickyli.github.io/work/patmo/lecture-01.md

     </p>
   </div>
   <p>
-    If you finish this page and can clearly answer the three questions in the check section at the end, then you have understood the main point of Lecture 1.
+    If you finish this page and can clearly answer the questions in the check section at the end, then you have understood the main point of Lecture 1.
   </p>